nathanmfrench/DubStudio/README.md

 # DubStudio

+there's an autoverify email setup in the cognito user pool that I got to by randomly clicking around in the cognito console.
-If someone is using a basic account and want to upgrade, what happens to their account?
+(this in the signup page I believe Edit attribute verification and user account confirmation ) If someone is using a basic account and want to upgrade, what happens to their account?
 How many videos do they get? there is a different config setup for expo-fbsdk-next android and ios will need to update bundle ID, put domains in the meta developer console